 Disadvantages of a Safe Deposit Box

-Although a safe deposit box is the most secure place to keep your valuables, it’s not the most accessible.
-You’ll only be able to get into your box during the hours when the bank is open, and you might have to wait a while at the bank for an employee to help you access the box.
+Although a safe deposit box is the most secure place to store valuables, it’s not the most accessible.
+You can only get into your box during the hours when the bank is open, and you might have to wait a while at the bank for an employee to help you access the box.
 And since many bank branches don’t have safe deposit boxes at all, you might have to keep yours at a branch that isn’t local, which means extra driving to and from the bank.

 Another problem is that putting valuables in a safe deposit box doesn’t actually guarantee their safety.
 Although it’s rare, banks occasionally open a customer’s safe deposit box by mistake and lose some of the contents.
 According to The New York Times, every year, a few hundred people report that valuable items have gone missing from their safe deposit boxes.